decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 Build a UI by defining a structure of `UIEntity` in JSX.
 The syntax used for UIs is very similar to that of [React](https://reactjs.org/) (a very popular javascript-based framework for building web UIs).

+> Note: You can only define JSX UI syntax in files that have a `.tsx` extension. `.tsx` files support everything that `.ts` files support, plus UI syntax.
+We recommend creating a `.ui.tsx` file and defining your UI there.

 A simple UI with static elements can look a lot like HTML, but when you add dynamic elements that respond to a change in state, you can do things that are a lot more powerful.

 The default Decentraland explorer UI includes a chat widget, a map, and other elements.
 These UI elements are always displayed on the top layer, above any scene-specific UI.
 So if your scene has UI elements that occupy the same screen space as these, they will be occluded.